dsarov/ARDaP/README.md

 Optional Parameter: \
   `--mixtures`   Optionally perform within species mixtures analysis or metagenomic analysis for species of interest.
 Run ARDaP with the --mixtures flag for analysis with multiple strains and/or metagenomic data.
 Default=false

+  Example:
+  `$ nextflow run dsarov/ardap --mixtures`

   `--size` ARDaP can optionally down-sample your read data to run through the pipeline quicker (integer value expected).
-Default=1000000, which roughly cooresponds to a 50x coverage given a genome size of 6Mbp.
+Default=1000000, which roughly coresponds to a 50x coverage given a genome size of 6Mbp.
 To switch downsampling off, specify --size 0.
 Note that this option is switch off when mixture analysis is requested.

+  Example:
+  `$ nextflow run dsarov/ardap --size 0 --mixtures'

   `--phylogeny` Use this flag if you would like a whole genome phylogeny or a combined and annotated variant file.
 Note that this may take a long time if you have a large number of isolates.
 Default=false